• Skip to primary navigation

 large pot with bacon, onions, mushrooms for beef stew

-Add the garlic, onions, and mushrooms to a large pot and let them cook for 3-4 minutes.
+Add the garlic, onions, and mushrooms to the pot and let them cook for 3-4 minutes.
 Season with salt and pepper and add the bacon.
 Let the ingredients cook for another 5 minutes to let the bacon cook down.

 large pot with stew vegetables